Georgi Dzhikiya

-Georgi Tamazovich Dzhikiya (Георгий Тамазович Джикия; born 21 November 1993) is a Russian professional footballer who plays as a centre-back for Turkish Süper Lig club Antalyaspor.
+Georgi Tamazovich Dzhikiya (Георгий Тамазович Джикия; born 21 November 1993) is a Russian professional footballer who plays as a centre-back for Lokomotiv Moscow.

 Early life

 Dzhikiya was born on 21 November 1993 in Moscow, Russia.
 Ethnic Mingrelians, his family had previously moved from Sukhumi, Abkhazia.

 Club career

 He made his debut in the Russian Second Division for FC Lokomotiv-2 Moscow on 24 May 2011 in a game against FC Volochanin-Ratmir Vyshny Volochyok.

 On 26 December 2016, he signed a contract with FC Spartak Moscow.

 On 18 January 2018, he suffered an ACL tear that kept him from playing until August 2018, he was forced to miss the 2018 FIFA World Cup that was held in Russia.

 On 15 August 2021, he extended his contract with Spartak until 31 May 2024, with an additional one-year extension option.

-On 18 May 2024, Spartak announced that Dzhikiya would leave the club at the end of the season as his contract won't be extended.
+On 18 May 2024, Spartak announced that Dzhikiya would leave the club at the end of the season as his contract will not be extended.

+On 24 June 2026, Dzhikiya returned to his youth club Lokomotiv Moscow on a one-season contract.